captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## ADVOCATE (V.O.):
-What in truth happened the night of your husband’s murder?
+What did happen the night of your husband’s murder?

 ---